 Please keep in mind that these are only our suggestions, however it’s your day and your bouquet should fit your personality and vision.
 We’re more than happy to go over other options + ideas with you in our consultation.

 The Cascade Bouquet is essentially a bouquet and a half.
 It’s a dramatic option with exaggerated forward drape that tapers down in front.
+Be sure to hold the bouquet with the pins facing out and the stems pointed at your belly button to allow the front of the bouquet to cascade down.

 Looks great with: Ballgown or A-line silhouette